-GPA and course prerequisites for LALIS students are outlined on the LALIS web page.
+GPA, course prerequisites and course transfer information for LALIS students is outlined on the LALIS web page.
 Read this page carefully for details.

 Course offerings: business, education, history, law (for postgraduate students only), philosophy, political science, psychology, Spanish, sociology, theology, tourism.
 Deusto also offers some courses in English.

 Unless exempt due to language fluency, all UR students are required to participate in a pre-semester intensive Spanish language course.
 Spanish courses for foreign students are also offered during the semester in tandem with regular undergraduate course offerings.
 There is no extra charge for this course.
 Richmond does not normally award transfer credit for any orientation or language course that precedes the semester.